Starting a business while on social assistance benefits

 Netherlands Chamber of Commerce, KVK

 You have plans for your own business, but you are living on a social assistance benefit.
 As you are not yet earning enough money in the startup phase, you can get financial support through your municipality.
+This is called the Decree on Social Assistance to the Self-Employed (Bbz).
 Read what you need to do to get this support.

 Contact your municipality